pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

   If you want to use a custom OS-based cursor, return :data:`CursorCustom` to ask X-Plane to show the cursor but not affect its image.
 You can then use :py:func:`xp.setCursor` to display a custom cursor you've loaded.
+(See :py:func:`xp.setCursor` for detailed example.)

   .. _XPLMCursorStatus: